 Cognitive assessments to objectively measure

-As part of your nutrition programme, we will also objectively check up on areas such as memory, attention, reasoning, and verbal ability—all cognitive abilities you need to function optimally in everyday life.
+With the close association between gut and brain health, Charlotte Fraser integrates cognitive assessments in her nutrition consultations to measure how your brain is doing over time.
+As part of your nutrition programme, we will objectively check up on areas such as memory, attention, reasoning, and verbal ability—all cognitive abilities you need to function optimally in everyday life.
 This is not an IQ test—it’s a quick check-up on how you are doing today, like a blood pressure cuff for your brain.

 Why is measuring cognitive health important?

+One person’s interpretation of ‘I’m fine’ can be very different to another person’s.
 We all have a subjective idea of how our brains are doing—some days we feel “off” or have “brain fog”, while other days we feel like we can take on the world.
 But how much better are we on the good days?
 Are lifestyle or health changes making a difference?
-That’s where cognitive assessment comes in.
+That’s where cognitive assessing comes in.
 By putting a number to these subjective feelings, we can discover what is causing the good days in order to have more of them.
 When your brain is performing, every activity in your daily life will be easier, from remembering where you parked your car, to planning out the layout to your new room, to completing your work assignments on time.

 An engaging and scientifically-validated cognitive assessment

-Charlotte Fraser Naturopathic Nutrition uses a leading cognitive assessment platform, CBS Health, developed by Cambridge Brain Sciences, to quickly measure brain health.
-These measures help us assess, monitor, and manage core areas of cognition to ensure that your treatment programme is on the right track.
+Charlotte Fraser Naturopathic Nutrition uses a leading cognitive assessment platform, Creyos Health, formerly known as Cambridge Brain Sciences, to quickly measure brain health.
+These measures help us scientifically assess, monitor, and manage core areas of cognition to ensure that your treatment programme is on the right track.

-Validated by decades of scientific research, the CBS Health tasks measure the most important aspects of cognition.
+Validated by decades of scientific research, Creyos Health measures the most important aspects of cognition.
 Performance is directly linked with the areas of your brain that are active when you are at your sharpest.
 But more importantly, the tasks are fun, and only take 1.5 – 3 minutes each to complete.
-Now, not only will you feel better, but you can objectively track how your brain is responding to your nutrition and wellness programme.
-You can complete the CBS Health assessments online from the comfort of your own home.
-You can view a sample CBS Health report here.
+Now, not only will you feel better, but you can objectively , scientifically track how your brain is responding to your nutrition and wellness programme.
+You can complete the Creyos Health assessments online from the comfort of your own home.
+View a sample Creyos Health cognitive health report here.